Minipomme/Project_Beacons_Final_App/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details or ask [The independant gamers](http://theindependentgamers.xooit.fr/index.php).
+They can't help you.